UCF Knights women's basketball: History

 In 2005–06, the Knights moved to Conference USA, and the women's basketball team struggled mightily, resulting in Striegler being fired and replaced by Joi Williams.
 The team continued to struggle in 2007–08 with a 10–20 record and a last place showing in the conference.
 But after a 2–11 start in 2008–09, they surprised C-USA by dominating, tying with four other teams with the second-best in-conference record of 11–5 (falling to the fifth seed due to their out-of-conference woes).
 In the Conference USA Tournament, they beat Rice (66–64), Houston (79–66) and SMU (62–51) in order to face Southern Miss in the Championship game.
 After playing to a 52–52 tie in regulation, the Knights dominated the overtime period, 13–2, to win the game, 65–54.
 It was UCF's first C-USA title, allowing the team to enter the NCAA Tournament a third time.
 Ranked No. 14 in the 2009 NCAA tournament, they surprised the No. 3 North Carolina Tar Heels, but ultimately lost 85–80.

 After floundering during the 2009–10 season (10–15, 7–9), the Knights dominated the conference schedule in 2010–11 (22–10, 12–4), finishing 2nd in the regular season and winning their second C-USA title along with their fourth NCAA tournament appearance.
-The seasons afterwards, however, would bring struggles for the program, especially with the transition into the American Athletic Conference in 2013.
+The seasons afterwards, however, would bring struggles for the program, especially with the transition into the American Athletic Conference (The American) in 2013.
 After a 7–23 2015–16 season, Joi Williams was dismissed.

 UCF would go on to hire Albany head coach Katie Abrahamson-Henderson.
 In her first year in 2016–17, Coach Abe would instantly improve the team with a 21–12 record as well as the program's first WNIT appearance where they would advance to the second round.
 In the 2018–19 season, UCF would go 26–7 and finish second place in the conference, only losing to UConn in the Tournament Championship.
 The Knights would have their first NCAA Tournament bid since 2010–11 that year, and their fifth overall.
 In 2020–21, UCF would finish second place in the conference, but would fall short to their rivals, USF.
 That season, UCF would make their sixth NCAA appearance.